OpenCycleCompass/ocyco-server-python/docs/API2.md

 ```

 Number of public tracks.
-If *tokens* is specified tracks uploaded using this tokens are likewise counted.
+If *tracks* is specified these tracks are likewise counted.

 ### Get track

 Get track including geometry.

-    GET /track/<track_id:string>
+    GET /track/<id:int>

 #### Parameters